empathiCH/empathiCH.github.io/3-program.md

 ## Program
 We will provide a detailed program soon.
-However we are very pleased to announce our keynote speaker and expert panelists.
+However we are very pleased to announce our keynote speakers and expert panelists.

 ### Keynote Speakers: